liliakai/whispersystems.org/_posts/2013-01-31-low-latency-switching.md

 sockets open to a server at all times (as a standard desktop-oriented VoIP client would do).

 Based on these and other design objectives, it was clear that we'd have to write our own switch, rather than using something like
-Asterix or FreeSWITCH.
+Asterisk or FreeSWITCH.
 We didn't like their complexity, and we knew that we didn't need 9/10ths of the stuff in SIP.
 Instead we decided to [write our own](https://github.com/WhisperSystems/RedPhone/wiki/Signaling-Protocol) minimal signaling protocol and use [push notifications](https://github.com/WhisperSystems/RedPhone/wiki/Signaling-Protocol#wiki-compressed) (at first SMS, then eventually GCM when it was introduced) in order to initiate calls.